IQSS/dataverse/doc/release-notes/7551-expanded-compound-datasetfield-validation.md

    Note: As there is an accompanying Flyway script that updates the values directly in the database, you do not need to reload these metadata .tsv files via API, unless you make additional changes, e.g set some compound fields to be conditionally required.

+### Use Case

+Metadata designers can now set subfields of compound fields as **conditionally required**, that is, the field is required if and only if any of its "sibling" fields are entered.
+For example, Producer Name is now conditionally required in the citation metadata block.
+A user does not have to enter a Producer, but if they do, they have to enter a Producer Name.